ConnorBaker/CS310_Lectures/final_review/main.md

 ### Hashing (Post-Midterm)

 45. Compare and contrast the three types of probing we covered for open addressing.
 Make sure to note the benefits and disadvantages of each.

+Well there aren't really *three* different types of probing -- rather, there's three ways that we can handle collisions.
+We have separate chaining and open addressing.
+Open addressing in turn has two different ways of handling collisions, linear probing and quadratic probing.
+As a chart, we'd have

+1. Separate Chaining
+2. Open Addressing
+    1. Linear probing
+    2. Quadratic probing

+#### Separate Chaining

+The benefit of using separate chaining is that collisions just turn into insertions into some data structure (whether it be a binary tree, another `HashMap`, or something else entirely).
+Generally separate chaining is preferred.
+However, that means we need to maintain a separate data structure, have another level of indirection, and adding elements to the data structure may require resizing.

+Additionally operations like `add(T t)`, `remove(T t)`, and `contains(T t)` have an upper bound of $O(\log(n))$ since we must search whatever data structure we're using for each entry in the hash table.
+(Using a second `HashMap` keeps the amortized cost at $O(1)$, while using a binary search tree introduces a cost of $O(\log(n))$, for example).

+In class we used a linked list as the secondary data structure, which was kind of silly -- sure it can grow infinitely and is an easy visual to grasp, but the efficiency just isn't there for the operations that we need (fast `add(T t)`, `remove(T t)`, and `contains(T t)`).
+For Big-$O$ analysis with separate chaining and linked lists, see my notes from February 28, page 3.

+#### Open Addressing

+Linear and quadratic probing search for the next available space in a hash table instead of creating a data structure to handle collisions.
+As an example, if slot $5$ is filled, linear probing will check the sequence $\{5+1, 5+2, 5+3, 5+4, 5+5, \dots\} = \{6, 7, 8, 9, 10, \dots\}$ and so on, while quadratic probing will check $\{5+1, 5+2^2, 5+3^2, 5+4^2, 5+5^2, \dots\} = \{6, 9, 14, 21, 30, \dots\}$.

+This introduces a need to use tombstones, markers on each entry that indicate whether it has been removed or not, so that we avoid removing entries which are in search chains.

+Linear probing suffers from primary clustering since it continually searches within a small neighborhood of cells.
+Additionally, it has a load of
+$$
+\frac{1}{2} \left(1 + \frac{1}{(1 - load)^2} \right)
+$$
+which yields a very steep exponential growth curve for the number of cells checked during an insertion, with respect to the load.

 46. Create a hash function for [strings | numbers | cards | people] which generates relatively unique values.
 47. Hash [strings | numbers | cards | people] into a hash table of size [some number using [separate chaining | open addressing w/ linear probing | open addressing w/ quadratic probing | open addressing w/ double hashing where `h2(key) = 5 - (key % 5)`] and the hash function you wrote above.
 48. After hashing the above [strings | numbers | cards | people] remove three of them, making sure to visually indicate any special states.